kaanaydemir/kaanaydemir/README.md

 # 💫 About Me:
 Hi there!
 I'm a software developer with experience in Java, Spring, Spring Boot, Docker, Kubernetes, Kafka, Oracle, and MS SQL.
-I also hold an AWS Certified Cloud Practitioner certificate.
+I also hold an AWS Certified Developer – Associate and AWS Certified Cloud Practitioner certificate.
 I enjoy building scalable and reliable software systems that solve real-world problems.
 When I'm not coding, you can find me reading books or playing video games.
 Thanks for stopping by my Github profile!

 ## 🌐 Socials: